 It’s case by case.
 Some patients will get fitted on their first try, while others are a little bit more difficult and need multiple fittings.
 The scleral lenses are typically an easier fit than the Rose K2 lenses.

-Do insurance cover any of the costs with these specialty lenses?
+Does insurance cover any of the costs of these specialty lenses?

 Coverage depends on the insurance.
 It’s not like a broad stroke where you can say all of them are covered by insurance.
 A patient’s coverage depends on what their insurance says.

-We use both scleral contact lenses and Rose K2 lenses to help all our patients achieve visual clarity.
-The range of affordability and guidance allows for greater flexibility for our patients, and people appreciate that we offer these options to choose from.
+We use scleral contact lenses and Rose K2 lenses to help all our patients achieve visual clarity.
+The range of affordability and guidance allows for greater flexibility for our patients.